About the Javanese Cat breed

 Javanese cats are wonderful friends and amazing companions.
 They are an underfoot kind of cat, meaning the will be following you from room to room.
 They will always be invested in what you do and will likely keep you company all day.

-If you prefer your peace and quite when working on the computer than be warned the Javanese is known to be a bit of a chatter box, she loves talking and will keep you entertained with her endless tails and jokes.
+If you prefer your peace and quiet when working on the computer than be warned the Javanese is known to be a bit of a chatterbox, she loves talking and will keep you entertained with her endless tails and jokes.